replicant1/KotlinNewsReader/README.md

 # Test Coverage

 This project contains both instrumented (Espresso) unit tests and un-instrumented (JUnit) unit tests.
+At the time of writing there were 13 instrumented tests and 19 uninstrumented tests.

 Unfortunately, due to a persistent bug in Android Studio, it is currently very difficult to get code coverage statistics on instrumented tests.